 Rail industry substance list

-The overarching objective of this database is to provide information to suppliers and sub-suppliers on materials and substances that are prohibited by European and international legislation.
-The list defines and categorises substances and furthermore provides the locale of where restrictions must be considered.
+The objective of this database is to provide information to suppliers and sub-suppliers on materials and substances prohibited by European and international legislation.
+The list defines and categorises substances and where restrictions must be considered.

-First initiated as a result of the European REACH regulation (EC 1907/2006) that entered into force on 1st June 2007, the list will help users to comply with the regulation’s legal provisions for manufacturers, downstream users and importers of substances.
-The UNIFE Topical Group has furthermore extended the legal scope outside Europe to include Canada, China, and the USA.
+First initiated as a result of the European REACH regulation (EC 1907/2006) that entered into force on 1 June 2007, the list will help users to comply with the regulation’s legal provisions for manufacturers, downstream users, and importers of substances.
+The UNIFE Chemical Risks Topical Group (CR TG) has extended the legal scope outside Europe to include Canada, China, and the USA.

-The Railway Industry Substance List will be regularly updated, with review occurring at least twice a year.
-It will also be possible to access the historical version of the database in order to identify changes and trace any modifications if needed.
+The Railway Industry Substance List is regularly updated, with reviews occurring at least twice a year.
+It will also be possible to access the historical version of the database to identify changes and trace any modifications if needed.